- Indonesia and Its Contribution to Global Pollution

-The accelerated business activity and spiking household consumption lead to increasing food waste, plastics and harmful byproducts from different industries.
-The damage to the environment in Bali, or Indonesia as a whole is obvious.
+The accelerated business activity and spiking household consumption lead to increasing food waste, plastics, and harmful byproducts from different industries.
+The damage to the environment in Bali, or Indonesia as a whole is obvious – making Bali waste management very important.

 In Indonesia, many people use disposable plastics such as plastic bags, straws, cups, bottles and others in their daily life for convenience as well as their inexpensiveness.